 - colour (A3): £1

 Using your own laptop

-You can use your laptop or netbook.
-If you want to plug it in to our power supply you will need to complete a Disclaimer Form as we cannot accept responsibility for any loss or damage to your equipment or files.
+You can use your laptop or mobile device.
+If you want to plug it in you will need to complete a Disclaimer Form as we cannot accept responsibility for any loss or damage to your equipment or files.
 A circuit breaker will be provided for you.
 Free broadband WiFi is also available.

-There is a visitors' room available off the main search room.
-Visitors are welcome to sit and eat their own food here.
-A hot drinks machine and a water cooler are available.
+There is a visitors' room available off the main search room with a hot drinks machine and a water cooler.

-Nottinghamshire Archives is located in the centre of Nottingham, close to the main bus station and the railway station.
+Nottinghamshire Archives is located in the centre of Nottingham, close to the Broadmarsh bus station and the railway station.

 Our address is: